Soyvolon/ChristysThirstyBeerRides/docs/README.md

 Follow Christy's Thirsty Beer Rides on [Facebook](https://www.facebook.com/Christys-Thirsty-Beer-Rides-102891621665302)

+!> Refunds will be issued for cancellations up to 24 hours before the posted start time of the ride.
+Refunds will be issued via original form of payment.
+Ride will go on rain/sprinkle (within reason – to be determined by the ride leader) or shine.
+If the ride is canceled by the ride leader, refunds will be issued via original form of payment within 48 hours.

 # Past Events

+## Hops and Props
+> Saturday February 6th - 335 2nd Ave NE · St. Petersburg, FL

 ## Christy's Thirsty Beer Ride - Roll out 4pm (check-in 3:00-3:50pm) - NEW Brewery!
 > Saturday, January 23rd<br />